Are you a semi-qualified Accountant and you’re thinking of moving to the UAE?

 You can connect to Bharat over LinkedIn at –Bharat Sharma.

-My Journey from Mumbai to Dubai
+Moving from India to Dubai

 I had cleared 2 levels – CPT (Level 1 exam) and IPCC (level 2 exam).
 I had also completed my 3 years of articleship at a Chartered Accounting firm in Mumbai.

 I was not even given a chance to prove myself.
 It was heart-wrenching because I was good at my job and I knew everything that a qualified Chartered Accountant should know.

 I went home and did my own research and realized that nowadays a lot of US companies in India are looking for CPA’s from AICPA.

-Now the only issue with CPA is there are no centers in India to give the exams.
-The closest center to India are a few middle eastern countries.
-So that is when I decided to pursue CPA and give the exams in the Dubai (UAE) center.
+Now, the only issue with CPA is; there are no centers in India to write the exams.
+The closest center to India is a few Middle Eastern countries.

 - Indian candidates can appear for the CPA exam in Lebanon, United Arab Emirates, Kuwait, and Bahrain.